Equitable access to water and sanitation

 The score card was developed by an Expert Group in 2012-2013 and tested through 3 pilots projects in France (Greater Paris Urban Area), Portugal and Ukraine, where it proved useful to identify inequities and to support the development of action plans to address the identified equity gaps.

-The Equitable Access Score-card has then been applied in the Republic of Moldova in 2014 (Moldova Country report), in Hungary (October 2014 - March 2016) and in the former Yugoslav Republic of Macedonia (April 2015 - January 2016).
-It is currently being applied in Azerbaijan (started in September 2015) and in Armenia (started in December 2015).
+The Equitable Access Score-card has then been applied in the Republic of Moldova in 2014 (Moldovan Country report), in Hungary (October 2014 - March 2016), in the former Yugoslav Republic of Macedonia (April 2015 - January 2016; country report) and in Armenia (December 2015 - July 2016; Armenian country report).
+It is currently being applied in Azerbaijan (started in September 2015) and in Serbia.

 Regional Workshop on achieving equitable access to water and sanitation: from assessment to action (Geneva, 21 - 22 March 2016)